jpane24/OVtool/README.md

     ## [1] "94% Done!"
     ## [1] "100% Done!"

-In our example, `ov_simgrid` produced a warning stating ties in the outcome variable may be problematic.
+In our example, `ov_sim` produced a warning stating ties in the outcome variable may be problematic.
 This warning allows the user to continue with their analysis but it is important for the analyst to understand that when generating the omitted variable (U), the empirical cumulative distribution function (CDF) for the outcome within each treatment is used.
 Many ties could lead to issues.
+Additionally, a note was printed to the screen informing the user that the tool expanded the size of the grid because the maximum rho value specified (0.4) was less than the maximum absolute correlation an observed covariate has with the outcome.
+To allow all observed covariates’ effect size and rho values to be plotted on the second and third graphics, the tool autmatically will expand the rho grid.
+The grid values are not required; if es\_grid and/or rho\_grid is set to `NULL`, the tool will calculate reasonable values to simulate over.
 See Burgette et al. for details.

-Although not in this example, `ov_simgrid` may produce a warning asking the analyst to reduce the size of the rho grid.
-Typically, `rho_grid` will range from 0 to 0.45 but occasionally large values of `rho_grid` are intractable.
-A key assumption in this tool is the omitted variable is independent from all covariates included in the propensity score model; this assumption may result in correlations of the omitted variable that have a maximum bound below moderately sized correlations.
+A key assumption in this tool is the omitted variable is independent from all covariates included in the propensity score model; this assumption may result in correlations of the omitted variable that have a maximum bound below moderately sized correlations and results in unstable contour estimates outside of a particular threshold.
+Often the user will be able to observe this point because the contours will become unsmooth.
+Burgette et al. explain the implications of this assumption.

-Furthermore, the user may expand the size of the effect size grid if the user feels it is applicable.
 To visualize our results, the `plot.ov` function will produce three graphics.
 The first graphic (Figure 1) plots the treatment effect contours without covariate labels.
+If the user specifies the parameter `col` as `"color"`, the contours will overlay a colored heat map.
 The second graphic (Figure 2) plots the p-value contours with the column names submitted to `weight_covariates` plotted by their raw rho and effect size.
 The third graphic (Figure 3) plots the treatment effect contours with the p-value contour overlayed and covariate labels.
+The `col` options for Figures 2 and 3 are `"bw"` and `"color"` which produce a black and white and colored contour graphic, respectively.

-    plot.ov(ovtool_results_twang, print_graphic = "1")
+    plot.ov(ovtool_results_twang, print_graphic = "1", col = "bw")

 <img src="README_files/figure-markdown_strict/fig1-1.png" style="display: block; margin: auto;" />